DynamicProgramming-StructuralEstimation/LandUse.jl/LandUseR/README.md

 1. Measuring city area extents and urban population via GHSL.
 2. Assessing current land use outside of cities via CLC.

 Basically, this is the code accompanying sections B.6 and B.7 of our online appendix.
-Section B.8 (Indidivual Commuting Data) uses confidential data on CASD, code for which is contained in a separate R package.
+Please refer to this document for precise instructions and links to the relevant data downloads (we provide a full data package below).
+Section B.8 (Individual Commuting Data) uses confidential data on CASD, code for which is contained in a separate R package.

 ## Contents